 The scientific name for the Dusty miller plant is Jacobaea maritima.
 It is native to the Mediterranean region and belongs to the Asteraceae family.
 This plant is mainly grown for its ornamental foliage.
 They are mainly used for landscaping and can make gardens look beautiful.

-This plant needs full sun to grow and thrive.
-A temperature between 40 to 80 degrees Fahrenheit is ideal for this plant.
-Low to average humidity is best for this plant.
-It needs to be fertilized every 2 to 4 weeks in order to ensure that the plant is getting all the required nutrients to grow to become a healthy plant.
-Well-drained soil with compost is necessary for this plant.
-It is adaptable to sandy loam or acidic clay type soil.
 If this plant is being grown at home then it should be watered right after being planted so that the roots can absorb and withhold the water till the plant actually starts growing.
 Pruning is not really needed for these plants but in order to get a fresher looking plant, it is ideal to trim off the tops.
-In order for the plant to look bushier, the blooms need to be removed too.
-This is because the blooms take up a lot of nutrients from the plant making it look lanky.

-Problems faced by the Dusty Miller Plant
+Problems Faced by the Dusty Miller Plant

 The dusty miller can tolerate frost and drought very well, but not root rot.
 To ensure that there is no root rot, special care should be taken of the fact that the soil is draining well.
 Proper air circulation should also be ensured.

 Aphids are mainly the reason why this fungal disease spreads.
 If there are powdery spots on the leaves, then there are high chances that the plant has been infected with this problem.

 Aphids can cause the leaves of the plant to get wrinkly or curled.
 In some cases, it can also cause the leaves to get detached from the stems.
 A mild insecticide can take care of this problem really well.

-- Aster yellows
+3. Aster yellows

 This is a phytoplasma disease that can cause the plant to get severely deformed.
 Unfortunately, this disease cannot be cured.
 The only option left with is to remove the infected plant at the soonest.